 Hmmm.
-Well, we arrive in 4v.
-As in the previous deal we have "fixed" the bidding so we open 4v.
+Well, we arrive in $4 \checkmark$.
+As in the previous deal we have "fixed" the bidding so we open $4 \checkmark$.
 Once again, there is no way that anybody would bid this hand in this manner.
-The point of this hand is to focus on the play.
+The point of this deal is to focus on the play.